Salt Caravan Expedition in Chad (camel trekking)

-For 12 days and 350 kilometres we will travel on foot or on camels along some of the mythical Saharan routes in search of salt.
-On this trip we will also have the privilege of visiting the most beautiful landscapes and places of the Ennedi at a slow and leisurely pace, as we will cross it from east to west.
+For 12 days and 250 kilometres we will travel (partly) on foot or on a camel, some of the mythical Saharan routes in search of salt.
+On this trip we will also have the privilege of visiting some of the most beautiful landscapes and places in the Ennedi at a slow and leisurely pace, as we cross it from east to west.

 Description of the Ennedi salt caravan route

-We will leave Ndjamena, the capital of Chad, to travel for four full days by 4×4 to the Mourdi Depression.
-There, in a small village of the Mourdian ethnic group (Gorane) located in the north-east of Ennedi, the camel drivers will be waiting for us to embark on this caravan expedition.
+We will leave Ndjamena, the capital of Chad, to travel for three or four full days by 4×4 to the Andjarass region.
+There, in a small village of the Mourdian ethnic group (Gorane), camel drivers will be waiting for us to embark on this caravan expedition.

-On this trip we will accompany a group of more than 16 Gorane camel drivers and more than 60 camels from their home village to the salt flats of Ouadi Doum for 12 days.
-We will do it on foot or on camels, crossing 350 kilometres of the most beautiful landscapes and sites of the Ennedi and the Mourdi Depression.
+On this 12-day trip we will accompany a group of several Gorane camel drivers and about thirty camels from their home village to a famous caravan oasis.
+We will do this on foot or by camel, crossing 250 kilometres of little-travelled routes in the Ennedi.

-Canyons, valleys, rock formations, dune chains, oases and rocky areas are just some of the places we will be travelling through on this caravan expedition.
+Canyons, valleys, rock formations, oases and scree are just some of the places we will be travelling through on this caravan expedition.

 One of the most interesting aspects of this trip is that we will be able to live day after day with the Gorane shepherds in their annual search for salt.

-Tea, prayer, bonfires for warmth, caravan sunsets, the “pilgrimage” along this centuries-old route, will leave us with images of remote times that refuse to disappear and that will never fade from our memory.
+Tea, prayer, bonfires for warmth, caravan sunsets, the ‘pilgrimage’ along this centuries-old route will leave us with images of remote times that refuse to disappear.
+They will never fade from our memory.

 How will we travel in this Salt Caravan Expedition?

-Each traveller will have a camel to sit on, or can walk if they wish.
+Each traveller will have a dromedary to sit on, or can walk if they wish.
+It should be noted that the camels do not have saddles adapted for tourists as in other countries.

-Important: The caravanserais cover a daily route of approximately 30 kilometres.
-Normally they walk 4 hours in the morning and 4 hours in the afternoon.
+Important: The caravanners cover a daily route of approximately 20-25 kilometres.
+They usually walk for 5 hours in the morning and 2 to 3 hours in the afternoon.

-We will adapt to the pace of the camel drivers and they will not adapt to us.
+We will adapt to the pace of the cameleers and they will not adapt to us.

 We will take cooks and all our luggage with us loaded on the camels.
 Also water, tents and the necessary logistical material.

-It goes without saying that you need to be in good physical shape and have a positive attitude to endure the hardship of the journey.
+It goes without saying that this is a HARD TRIP and that you need to be in good physical shape and have a positive aptitude for the toughness of the journey.

 The initiatory journey, context

-As every year at the end of autumn, taking advantage of the good temperatures in the Sahara, different families from the Gorane, Zaghawa and Arab ethnic groups celebrate the survival of one of the oldest and most fascinating cultures in the world with each trip across the sands: the Salt Caravans.
+As every year in late autumn, taking advantage of the good temperatures in the Sahara, different families from the Gorane, Zaghawa and Arab ethnic groups celebrate the survival of one of the oldest and most fascinating cultures in the world with each journey across the sands: the Salt Caravans.

-As we saw on our last trip, many families in this part of the Sahara are still reluctant to succumb to motorised transport, which now effectively connects the remote salt mines with the commercial centres of the Chadian desert.
+As we saw on our last trip, many families in this part of the Sahara are still reluctant to succumb to motorised transport, which nowadays quite effectively connects the remote salt mines with the commercial centres of the Chadian desert.

 Unlike in the other Saharan countries, several caravan routes are still active in Chad, and they are very busy.

-Some of them lead from Bao and Amdjaras, near Sudan (Zaghawa herders) to the Demi or Ouadi Doum salt flats.
-Others go to these same salt flats from the East Ennedi or from Mourdi (Gorane herders).
-Further south, Arab shepherds and camel drivers travel from the Batha, Salamat or Chari Baguirmi region to the Faya or Bir Liwa salt flats north of Lake Chad.
+Some of them go from Bao and Amdjaras, near Sudan (Zaghawa herders) to the Demi or Ouadi Doum salt flats.
+Others leave for these same salt flats from the East Ennedi or from Mourdi (Gorane herders).
+Further south, Arab herders and camel drivers travel from the Batha, Salamat or Chari Baguirmi region to the Faya or Bir Liwa salt flats north of Lake Chad.

 Once the salt has been obtained and returned to their places of origin, these caravanners will keep some of it, and with the rest they will barter or sell it directly.